jumper385/rio-charge-amplifier/docs/compliance-testing.md

 #### Criteria A Measurements

-To measure the performance of the EUT to ensure proper function throughout the test, ensure measurements prior to test application are recorded for a 1 minute period and the data recording system (SD Card or otherwise) is being written to.
-After the 1 minute period prior to test start is complete, connect the computer to the EUT and extract the samples from the device.
-This should provide both, the means and standard deviations of the samples.
-Build out a histogram of the plots during test.
-Once complete, remove the computer and the test may be applied to the EUT.
-Apply for a 1 minute period OR as specified by the test regime.
-After the test is complete, connect the computer to extract the samples from the EUT.
-The samples should then be compared to the pre-test samples.

-There is an expectation that multiple peaks in the histogram exist.
-Each sampled distribution should be compared to the pre-test samples using a statistical test.
-The following tests are recommended.
-Extract the samples from the EUT and apply the wassersteing distance to compare the pre-test samples and the post test samples.
-If the wasserstein distance is less than 0.1, then the samples are considered to be similar.
-If the distance is greater than 0.1, then the samples are considered to be different.
+To perform the pre- and post-test functional checks:

+1. Record at least 1 minute of baseline data from the EUT (e.g., to SD card or equivalent).
+2. Connect to the EUT (UART, USB, etc.) and download the recorded samples.
+3. Calculate the mean and standard deviation, and generate a histogram of the baseline distribution.
+4. Disconnect the host, apply the test as specified by the test procedure then reconnect and download the post-test samples.
+5. Compare the pre- and post-test distributions by computing the Wasserstein distance:

+- If distance < 0.1, distributions are equivalent.
+- If distance > 0.1, a significant change is detected.

-TODO: confirm that 0.1 is a good asserstein distance value
+> TODO: confirm that 0.1 is a good Wasserstein distance value

 #### Criteria B Measurements